GaurangRawat/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 It is a repository that shows my journey of learning ML .
-It constitutes of projects that I made while learning ML .
+It constitutes a collection of projects I developed while learning ML. .